jordemort/ansible-image-builder/README.md

-# Caketop OS
+# Ansible Image Builder

-Caketop OS is a live image based on Debian.
+This repository uses Ansible to build a live image based on Debian.

 ## Quickstart